3.

 fight may still continue as a championship

 bout.
-If the Challenger wins, they shall be
+If the Challenger wins, he/she shall be

 declared the new Champion.
 If the Challenger